 8. Accessories.
 Does it come with a case?
 Headphones?
 Stand adapter (for mounting on a mic stand)?
 Wind screen?
 Memory card?
 Batteries?

-My favorite models are from Tascam.
+My favorite models are from Tascam and Zoom.
 They offers good recording quality, a wide range prices, with varying recording options, and many available accessories.